 - Lots of people like to jog or walk along the roadways, especially at dawn and dusk when visibility is at its lowest.
 You’ll need to watch for them and be prepared to stop quickly.
 Drive a little slower, keep your headlights on and be prepared to use your horn (a gentle beep beep) to alert them to your presence.

-Safe driving any time of year is a good way to keep your car insurance premiums down and qualify for safe-driving discounts.
+Keep car care and safety tips in mind is a good way to keep your car insurance premiums down and qualify for safe-driving discounts.
 Compare rates and get competitive quotes for car insurance here.